cgonel/csbc1000_project_API/README.md

 run `php artisan db:seed`

-For updating composer (if required)
+For updating dependencies (if required)

 run `composer update`

 Generate Application Key

 run `php artisan key:generate`

+<strong>To execute a patch request on Postman with Laravel, you need to label it a post request and pass "_method:patch" key value in the body.</strong>